Dayton Dragons GameDay Notes

 Radio: 980 WONE Fox Sports

-Last Game: Thursday: Dayton 5, South Bend 2.
-The Dragons scored four runs in the first inning and held off the Cubs the rest of the way, getting 5.2 scoreless inning from the bullpen trio of Jacques Pucheu (W), Braxton Roxby, and Eddy Demurias (Sv).
-Dayton collected 12 hits, their highest total since the first game of the season on May 4 when they had 13.
-All nine starters had at least one hit, led by Bren Spillane, who had two hits and three runs batted in.
-Michael Siani had two hits, two walks, and a stolen base.
-Quincy McAfee had his second straight 2-hit game.
+2021 Season Series: South Bend 3, Dayton 2.
+This is the only series in 2021 between the two clubs.

-Roster Changes: Second baseman/outfielder Brian Rey has been promoted to Chattanooga.
-Rey leads the High-A Central League in all three Triple Crown categories.
-He leads in batting average (.423), home runs (6), RBI (19) as well as slugging percentage by 257 points (.904), OPS (1.325), hits (22), extra base hits (12), and total bases (45).
-Rey is tied for the lead in all of Minor League Baseball (120 teams) in extra base hits with 12.
-Rey hit safely in all 13 games he has played in this season and was named the High-A Central League Batter of the Week for each of the first two weeks of the season.
+Last Game: Saturday: South Bend 3, Dayton 2.
+The Cubs notched a walk-off win by breaking a 2-2 tie with a run in the bottom of the ninth on a bases loaded walk with no outs.
+Dayton had just four hits including two by Francisco Urbaez, who hit his first career home run.
+Dayton starting pitcher Eduardo Salazar became the first Dragons hurler to go six innings this season.
+The Dragons struck out 14 times as a team, a season high for 2021.

-First baseman/outfielder Alex McGarry has been promoted to Dayton from Daytona.
+Roster Addition: First baseman/outfielder Alex McGarry has been promoted to Dayton from Daytona.
 McGarry was batting .360 with Daytona and had connected on four home runs in just seven games.
 His home run total and .960 slugging percentage both ranked second in the Low-A Southeast League.
 He spent two seasons at Oregon State in 2019-20, appearing in 63 games for the Beavers and batting .292 with 11 home runs in 216 at-bats.
-He was selected First Team All-PAC 12 in 2019 when he batted .293 with eight home runs in 49 games.
-McGarry was selected First Team All-State at Columbia River High School in Vancouver, Washington in 2016.

 Player Notes